tomouchuu/mastodon-translate/readme.md

 ### Limitations

-* Will only translate languages to english - [#1](https://github.com/tomouchuu/mastodon-translate/issues/1)
 * ~~Will only work on niu.moe instance~~ Kinda fixed - [#2](https://github.com/tomouchuu/mastodon-translate/issues/2)

 ### What it does

-The script loops through the page every 30 seconds getting all the statuses and adds an option to the eplisips (...) to translate toot.
-Clicking this will open a new tab to google translate where it will attempt to auto detect the language of the toot and translate it into English.
+Upon clicking the ellipsis (...) you should see an option to translate toot, click this will translate the toot into english by default.
+To change this to your desired language, head to your mastodon preferences in settings and you should see an option for translate language.
+Select the language you'd like and then save changes, head back to the feed and refresh the page.